 Trypema Rate Limiter

-Trypema is a Rust rate limiting library for enforcing per-key request rates with either ultra-fast local state or Redis-backed shared state.
+Trypema is a Rust rate limiting library for enforcing per-key request rates with ultra-fast local state, Redis-backed shared state, or a hybrid provider that buffers counts locally to avoid per-check network calls and flushes to Redis on a configurable interval.
 It implements a sliding window algorithm (Absolute) and a graceful degradation mode (Suppressed), with practical details like fractional rates, retry hints, and a cleanup loop for high-cardinality keys.

 Name Inspiration